honzajavorek/honzajavorek.cz/README.md

 ## 📦 Dependencies

-The npm dependencies are managed in a standard way, but saved as exact versions (see `.npmrc`) as [@dependabot](https://dependabot.com/) takes care of upgrading (see `.dependabot`).
+The npm dependencies of the theme are managed in a standard way, but the `package.json` is inside the `theme` directory and the dependencies are saved as exact versions (see `.npmrc`) as [@dependabot](https://dependabot.com/) takes care of upgrading (see `.dependabot`).
 Python dependencies are using plain old `requirements.txt`, but it's not used as a lockfile.
 Only the top-level dependencies which are truly needed are written and locked there, with the resulting tree being left unmanaged.
 Again, [@dependabot](https://dependabot.com/) takes care of upgrading.

 ## 🚀 Deployment